Club Rules

 Failure Definitions: 5 POINTS

 1. The motorcycle moving backwards, with or without the Rider footing.
-This includes crossing your line.
+This includes crossing your line with both tires

 3. The rider dismounts from the motorcycle and has both feet on the ground on the same side of the motorcycle, or if both the rider’s legs are behind the motorcycle’s rear tire with both feet on the ground